smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_06.md

       port: 80
     ```

-12. Search for the `resources` definition and update the values so that they match the following:
+12. Search for the `resources` definition and update the values so that they match the following.
+You are removing the curly braces and adding the `requests`:

     ```yaml
     resources: